justlostintime/gsh/manual.md

 Don't forget the end!

-Let\'s run our new function.
+Let's run our new function.
 ```
    ? mytest("this is a message")  'This will print the message in upper case to the console
 ```

-### Let\'s Write a Simple Gambas Short Program Interactively
+### Let's Write a Simple Gambas Short Program Interactively

 Improper script code:

 ```
    dim a as string = "this"       ' This will run but variable 'a' goes away
                                   ' as soon as the line executes.